Resources

 Good practices

-Sourcing of planting material through the establishment of a temporary Saatkamp (Fliegender Saatkamp)
+Sourcing of planting material through the establishment of temporary in-forest nurseries

 A common challenge in resforestation efforts is the availability of sufficient planting material, both in quantity and quality.
-A temporary Saatkamp can support restoration efforts by generating a supply of locally adapted seedlings.
-Benefits include reduced costs compared to externally sourced seedlings, and better adaptation of seedlings to local site conditions.
-Additionally, using locally grown seedlings facilitates more efficient logistical planning.
+A temporary in-forest nursery/seedbed can support restoration efforts by generating a supply of locally adapted seedlings.
+Benefits include reduced costs compared to externally sourced seedlings, and a more efficient logistical planning.
+Seedlings are adapted to local site conditions, but of course climate change needs to be considered and a mix of sources may be finally planted.

 Publications